viniciosanacleto/Porto/README.md

 <a name="Introduction"></a>
 ##Introduction

-The Freestyle Architecture is easy to understand and to maintain Software Architecture.
-It consist of 3 layers `Interfaces`, `Modules` and `Infrastructure`.
+The Freestyle Architecture consist of 3 layers `Interfaces`, `Modules` and `Infrastructure`.
 Each layer contained in a folder.